mulesoft-catalyst/MuleAnalyzer/README.md

+# How to Run  mule migrator orchestrator

-# Instructions for using the runnable
+# Instructions for using the runnable Mule Analyzer

   Excutable zip is available inside zip folder